Understanding Local SEO Ranking Factors: What Google Prioritizes

 Customer Reviews and Google Reputation Management

 A steady stream of real, high-quality reviews signals relevance and trust.
 But more important than volume is how businesses respond.
-Actively managing your online reviews and reputation directly influences how Google and prospective customers view your credibility.
+Actively managing your online reviews and reputation directly affects how Google and prospective customers perceive your credibility.

 Let’s Talk Proximity: Location Still Reigns